Richard Kraut

-Richard Kraut is the Charles and Emma Morrison Professor in the Humanities at Northwestern University.
+Richard Kraut is the Emeritus Charles and Emma Morrison Professor in the Humanities at Northwestern University and a specialist in ancient Greek philosophy.

-Biography
+Education and career

-Richard Kraut got his M.S. from the University of Michigan, and his Ph.D. from Princeton University in 1969.
+Richard Kraut got his M.S. from the University of Michigan, and his Ph.D. from Princeton University in 1969 under the supervision of Gregory Vlastos.
+He joined the philosophy department at the University of Illinois, Chicago in 1969, and taught there until 1995, when he moved to Northwestern University.